fifth-postulate/postscript-whisperer/workshop/guide/src/tool/variable.md

 # Variables
-Up until now, all the operands that we used, are but on the stack from literal values.
+Up until now, all the operands that we used, are put on the stack from literal values.
 When we are working on larger projects that soon becomes a hassle.
 In this chapter we will learn how to define variables that can be reused.

 ## Key
 PostScript has a notion _key_.
 They are akin to symbols in Ruby.
 Keys provide a way to associate a value to a certain name.